-Using body wash might seem pretty straightforward: Get in the shower, lather it across your skin, and rinse off.
-Pretty basic, right?
-Not so fast: As it turns out, there’s absolutely a best way to use body wash – and not all body washes are created equal.
+Body wash and shower gel seem pretty straightforward: Get in the shower, lather it across your skin, and rinse off.
+Not so fast: As it turns out, there’s absolutely a best way to use shower gel – and not all of them are created equal.

-We tested our Puracy Natural Body Wash alongside dermatologists, chemists, and other experts.
-We found that two pumps of product should last an adult for their entire shower.
+Puracy Natural Body Wash was tested by experts like dermatologists and PhD chemists, and they determined that two pumps of our product should last for an entire shower.

-Absolutely, yes.
 Body washes typically contain ingredients that are meant to clean and moisturize the skin.
-They should be fine to use every time you shower.
+A pH-balanced shower gel should be fine to use every time you shower.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

 Since body wash is formulated for the skin, it’s a better choice than most dish soaps (which can be extremely drying).
 Bar and hand soaps typically have a higher ratio of active cleaners than body washes, but washing your hands for at least 20 seconds should still serve the same function.

 Can You Use Body Wash as a Shampoo?

 Shampoo and conditioner are specially formulated with ingredients meant to clean and moisturize the hair and scalp.
 Because the texture and pH level of skin is different, your body wash should be different than your shampoo and conditioner.